thomashampson/sandbox/README.md

 check whether issue 25 is closed by a PR targeting main using a link in the Fixes comment - try again, made a mistake with issue number

 check whether issue 29 is closed by a PR targeting main where there is a full stop after issue number.

+check whether issue 31 is closed when "Fixes #31abc" is in the comment of a PR targeting main.